Collapse of banks: Auditors failed everybody

 Mr Andani said the dissolution of the banks, although painful, should represent a learning curve for bankers and players in the financial sector.

-One of those lessons, he indicated, was how to prevent auditors from endorsing accounts that did not represent the true state of the audited institutions and in the process,
+One of those lessons, he indicated, was how to prevent auditors from endorsing accounts that did not represent the true state of the audited institutions and in the process, a range of stakeholders, including the central bank.

 “There are questions for auditors to answer,” he said.